Our art collections include more than 15,000 works of art and craft and represent 700 years of creativity and making from the 1400s to present day.

 Our Newlyn School and St Ives collections contain works by artists such as Stanhope Forbes and Peter Lanyon.

-You can explore our oil paintings and sculpture further on the Art UK website.
+You can further explore and purchase prints of our oil paintings and sculpture via the Art UK website.

 Spanning ceramics, glass, furniture, costume, textiles, silver and contemporary craft, The Box’s decorative art collection contains almost 5,000 objects.